Panzer-prime/autoPiratingGames/README.md

 # autoPiratingGames

-#V : 1.0.0
+# V : 1.0.0

-#About
+# About

-i have made a simple bot that can auto pirate games form steaunlocked . the app is simple you doanload the code and then run
+i have made a simple bot that can auto-pirate games from Steaunlocked. the app is simple you download the code and then run

 ```
 node app.js
 ```
-Enter the game name in the console and wait that the app would go in google search the game + steamunlocked and then press the buttons needed and wait
+Enter the game name in the console and wait that the app would go into Google search the game + steam unlocked and then press the buttons needed and wait

-# why i did it
+# why I did it

 got bored and said why not